icshwi/e3training/workbook/chapter08.md

 ## Modules, Applications, and IOCs

-> There is no clear boundary between modules, applications, and IOCs in EPICS, so usage of these terms tend to vary between facilities.
+*Note that as there is no clear boundary between modules, applications, and IOCs in EPICS, usage of these terms tend to vary between facilities.*

 Modules within e3 are essentially the core component that enables building of an application, and consist of source code for e.g. specific communication protocols.
 Modules will often be collected from the EPICS community (and sometimes modified), but are also developed in-house.
 Typically, modules and applications are both needed to build an IOC.
-Applications are, however, not strongly defined at ESS, which is why we mainly will talk about modules and IOCs.
+Applications are, however, not strongly defined at ESS at this point in time, so language will be a bit mixed in this chapter.
 We will, however, often use the term EPICS application, by which we typically refer to both applications and modules.

 > Applications are otherwise often modules with customized features, e.g. unique sequencer files, or database files for specific software.

 ### Modules

-Most e3 modules originate from the EPICS community, like `iocStats`, `mrfioc2`, `asyn`, and `autosave`.
+Most e3 modules originate from the EPICS community, like [iocStats](https://github.com/epics-modules/iocStats), [mrfioc2](https://github.com/epics-modules/mrfioc2), [asyn](https://github.com/epics-modules/asyn), and [autosave](https://github.com/epics-modules/autosave).
 In e3, the installation location for modules is defined in `E3_SITEMODS_PATH`, as discussed earlier in [Chapter 6](chapter06.md).
 Corresponding symbolic links are created and defined in `E3_SITELIBS_PATH`.

 > You should have a look at these aforementioned variables:
 >